exercism/javascript/concepts/conditionals-switch/about.md

 ## Scope

-By default the variables in the different `case` statements share the same scope.
+By default, the variables in the different `case` statements share the same scope.
 This can lead to unexpected behavior.
-For example due to copying and pasting a case, you could end up with a `let message` declaration in two cases which results in an error, see [MDN documentation][mdn-switch-scope].
+For example, due to copying and pasting a case, you could end up with a `let message` declaration in two cases which results in an error, see [MDN documentation][mdn-switch-scope].
 To avoid problems due to the shared scope, you can create a separate scope for each case statement by adding code blocks with curly brackets for each case.

 ```javascript